raulv7z/nexus-play/README.md

 # Nexus Play

-This project is a comprehensive web application developed using the Laravel framework.
+This project is a comprehensive web application developed using the **Laravel** framework.
-Its primary aim is to facilitate the sale of digital video game licenses, ensuring a seamless and secure user experience for both buyers and sellers of digital video game content.
+Its primary aim is to facilitate the *sale of digital video game licenses*, ensuring a seamless and secure user experience for both buyers and sellers of digital video game content.

 <p align="center">